f1337/metafas3/README.markdown

 ## Copyright

-Copyright (c) 2009, 2010 Michael Fleet <fantasticmf.com> & friends.
+Copyright (c) 2009, 2010 Michael Fleet <fantasticmf.com> and friends.
 See LICENSE for details.